appdotnet/api-spec/content/docs/resources/post/streams.md

 ## Retrieve the Global stream

-Return the 20 most recent <a href="../objects/post.md">Post</a>s from the Global stream.
+Return the 20 most recent [Posts](/docs/resources/post/) from the Global stream.

 <%= migration_warning ['response_envelope'] %>